 © Korea Chair – Vrije Universiteit Brussel – 2018

-Dr. Ramon Pacheco Pardo is the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB) and Senior Lecturer (Associate Professor) in International Relations at King’s College London.
+Dr Ramon Pacheco Pardo is the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB) and Reader (Associate Professor) in International Relations at King’s College London.

 He holds a PhD in International Relations from the London School of Economics and Political Science (LSE).
 Dr Pacheco Pardo is also Committee Member at CSCAP EU and Korea Foundation Korea-Europe Next Generation Policy Expert alumnus.
 He has held visiting positions at Korea University, the Lee Kuan Yew School of Public Policy and Melbourne University.
 Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial board of EU-China Observer and Global Studies Journal.

 His publications include the book North Korea-US Relations under Kim Jong Il: The Quest for Normalization? published in 2014 and translated into Korean in 2016.
-He has participated in track 1.5 dialogues with Korea, China and Japan, given testimony before the European Parliament, and is a frequent media commentator on Northeast Asian affairs and EU-East Asia relations.
+He has participated in track 1.5 or 2 dialogues with South Korea, North Korea, China and Japan, given testimony before the European Parliament, and is a frequent media commentator on Northeast Asian affairs and EU-East Asia relations.

 Linde Desmaele joined the IES in April 2017 as a PhD researcher in the International Security cluster.
 Her PhD project is embedded within the KF-VUB Korea Chair and focuses the changing role of Europe in American grand strategy as Washington rebalances to the Asia-Pacific region.